vlkv/avalanche/build_instructions.md

 * For backlight LEDs, just solder them

-* For per-switch LEDs, you should short circuit the data-in to data-out pins on all backlight LEDs.
+* For per-switch LEDs, you should short circuit the data-in of the first backlight LED with the data-in of the first per-key LED with some wire (or data-in to data-out pins on all backlight LEDs).
+Of course, it is supposed that you do not install the backlight LEDs at all.

 ### Rotary encoders